How many times have we seen those sentiments albeit with different phrasing?

 - Sometimes certain experience IS actually necessary!
 Clearly one wouldn’t want to be treated in hospital by someone with a great attitude or character but no knowledge or skill!

-So why should firms considering hiring character over obvious skills and experience?
+So why should firms consider hiring character over obvious skills and experience?

 Admittedly in the field of management consultancy recruitment, demonstrable relevant experience on a CV will often make the difference between employees being billable and not.
 Sometimes, however, that’s just a fig leaf.
 Employers can take so long waiting to hire the right skill set that they could have hired a less close fit candidate and equipped them with the skills and experience in the time.